This is how peritoneal dialysis (PD) works

 Who can do peritoneal dialysis?

 It is important for PD that access to the abdominal cavity is possible.
 For some people, this might not be possible due to abdominal inflammation, adhesions after major abdominal surgery, or severe mental or physical disabilities.
 One prerequisite for PD is that you still have your own urine output.
+However, it is not always absolutely necessary, so it is best to talk to your nephrologist about your suitability.
 Also, an inguinal hernia or any kind of soft tissue hernia of the abdomen must be treated before you start PD.

 Am I on my own during PD?